greg-gorlen-andela/quiz-importer/README.md

 - Stream JSON as it's created by OpenAI
 - Allow appending to an existing quiz
 - Add more meta fields like difficulty
+- Add support for other quiz types than multiple choice
+- cancel button
-- set query params on submit
+- set query params on submit or keys to localhost
 - handle color mode changes
 - Break import into 2 steps and make json contenteditable
 - use Andela styling